Pixaoxiuxia/sky/content/Experiences.md

 • RA for Prof. Chao Guo in *Long-term Effects of Early Life Events on Disability in a Whole-population, Life-cycle Perspective*.

-## Grants

-### The 30th Challenge Cup of PKU - Interdisciplinary Award Competition

-• Nov 2021 - Jun 2022

-• Participant in *Being and Seeing: A Study of Social Attitudes Toward Transgender*.
-Second Prize. (about $350)

-### The 29th Challenge Cup of PKU - Youth Science Award Competition

-• Nov 2020 - Jun 2021

-• Leader in *Faith in the Twilight Years: An Exploration of the Religious Course of Chinese Older Adults*.
-Second Prize. (about $350)

 ## Teaching Assistant

 • 2022 *Quantitative Reasoning*, Guanghua School of Management, PKU